Top five Android tablets

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-The Apple iPad might be the ubiquitous tablet, but if you can look past the Apple's offerings, there are plenty of great Android models out there that can rival, and even supersede the iPad.
+The Apple iPad might be the ubiquitous tablet, but if you can look past Apple's offerings, there are plenty of great Android models out there that can rival, and even surpass the iPad.

 We've tested Android tablets from major brands such as Samsung, Google and Lenovo, and can recommend the right one for you.